razorback16/swift-parakeet-mlx/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](LICENSE)
 [![MLX](https://img.shields.io/badge/MLX-Swift-purple.svg)](https://github.com/ml-explore/mlx-swift)

+⚠️ The initial performance of the project was okay on Apple devices, but it wasn't able to achieve the performance we wanted.
+Our team's goal is to run more workloads on the ANE, so MLX doesn't really align with that right now.
+We have decided to shift focus to trying to get a CoreML version of Parakeet and Flash running instead.
+Please stay tuned to [FluidAudio](https://github.com/FluidInference/FluidAudio) for updates.
+This repo will be archived, but folks are welcome to fork and build on top of it, or else please see sentella's original Python implementation linked below!

 A Swift implementation of the Parakeet speech recognition models using MLX Swift.
 The code was translated from [senstella/parakeet-mlx](https://github.com/senstella/parakeet-mlx) - all credits go to the original creator.
 We are merely translating it to Swift so that we can use it to build iOS/macOS apps!

 From our experience, this is useful for testing and gaining a baseline understanding of Parakeet models, but in production it is quite resource-intensive.
 For a more efficient and less power-hungry approach, please take a look at our other open-sourced solution, [FluidAudio](https://github.com/FluidInference/FluidAudioSwift).